Margaret Scott (Australian author): Background

+Margaret Daphne Russell was born in Bristol, daughter of Edward Russell.
+She was educated at Redland High School and went up to Newnham College, Cambridge to study English in 1953, graduating in 1956.
+She was a contemporary of Sylvia Plath at Cambridge.

 Margaret, her first husband, playwright Michael Boddy and her first son, Daniel, migrated to Tasmania from the United Kingdom in 1959.
 Two more children, Kate and Marcus, were born in Tasmania.
 From 1979, she lived with legal scholar Michael Scott and had her final child, Sarah, as well as becoming the step mother to Jane, Christian and Katharine Scott.
 In 1978, Margaret received her PhD from the University of Tasmania, and was head of the English department at the university until 1989.
 She worked at the university for over 25 years, but left to devote herself full-time to her writing career.
 Her publications include four books of poetry, two novels, a libretto and numerous articles.
 She became well known in Australia in the 1990s as a regular guest on the television show Good News Week.
 She was also known for her activism on environmental issues and human rights.

 In 1995, a portrait of Margaret Scott by painter Geoffrey Dyer was a finalist in the Archibald Prize.
 The prize is awarded for a painting, "preferentially of some man or woman distinguished in Art, Letters, Science or Politics."

 In 2005, she was selected for the inaugural Tasmanian Honour Roll of Women and received the Australia Council Writers Emeritus Award.
 She died of emphysema.

 In 2007 the inaugural Margaret Scott Prize for best book by a Tasmanian author was awarded as one of the Tasmanian Premier's Literary Prizes.